 The right type of application will depend upon what kind of feedback you need and how much reporting you want.
 Here we describe some of these various options and give general guidelines for choosing the best fit for your needs.

 In this article, we’ll take a look at Personnel Performance Management Systems.
+The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.

 Personnel Performance Management Systems